madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 {% imagePlaceholder "./src/assets/images/blog/ruefetto-php-error.jpg", "", "", "", "Screenshot of many lines of PHP errors caused by a incompability with PHP 8.1", "Hello darkness my old friend." %}

-Under what felt like 1 meter of PHP error messages, it then appeared, just as I had left it well over a decade ago.
+Under what felt like 1 meter of PHP error messages, it then appeared, exactly as I had left it well over a decade ago.

 ## How it came to life

-It was 2008 and I had just recently registered my freelance business with the German authorities in the southern city Freiburg im Breisgau (You may be familiar with it as the home town of the [Smashing Magazine](https://www.smashingmagazine.com/)).
+It was 2008 and I had only recently registered my freelance business with the German authorities in the southern city Freiburg im Breisgau (You may be familiar with it as the home town of the [Smashing Magazine](https://www.smashingmagazine.com/)).
 One evening I was visiting a jazz cellar and got into a conversation with a musician.
 It turned out that they were looking for a logo, a flyer and a website for their regular jazz sessions.
-I, of course, offered myself immediately!
+I offered myself immediately!
 And this is how I landed my first job, if I remember correctly, paid with 400 euros for everything.

-It became a WordPress site, because it had to be maintained regularly with pictures and news by non technical editors.
+It became a WordPress site, because it had to be maintained regularly with pictures and news.
 We were somewhere between WordPress version 2.5 and 2.7 and it had very little in common with what you may know today.
 The WordPress menus, for example, were introduced two years later with version 3.0.

 ## A simple theme